meerk40t/svgelements/README.md

     >>> Path("L 40,40") * "Rotate(45)"
     Path(Line(end=Point(0,56.568542494924)))

-Prepend a move to the rotated partial path:
+Prepend a Move to the rotated partial path:
 (Note: This rotates the partial path, then adds the start point)

     >>> Move((20,20)) + Path("L 40,40") * "Rotate(45)"